Backpacking North East India – Beautiful, Mesmerizing, and Fascinating

 It is so interesting to read about many more experiences they had in Meghalaya and Sikkim.

-In addition to their journey into different parts of the northeast Indian states, they visited neighbouring Myanmar and Bhutan.
+In addition to their journey into different parts of the northeast Indian states, they visited neighboring Myanmar and Bhutan.